 Overview

+In clause 12.3.3 (Pre-RSNA authentication), the reference of a “STA” means that the “STA” is not affiliated with a MLD unless specified otherwise.

+In clause 12.3.3 (Pre-RSNA authentication), when referring to MLD authentication, “SME” is the entity that manages the MLD, i.e., “MLDME”.

-In an infrastructure BSS, a non-DMG STA shall complete an IEEE 802.11 authentication exchange prior to association.
+In an infrastructure BSS or between an AP MLD and a non-AP MLD, a non-DMG STA or the non-AP MLD, respectively, shall complete an IEEE 802.11 authentication exchange prior to association.
 A DMG STA not in an IBSS shall complete an IEEE 802.11 authentication exchange prior to association when an authentication algorithm other than the Open System authentication algorithm is requested.
 A DMG STA shall not perform an IEEE 802.11 authentication exchange using the Open System authentication algorithm.
 An IEEE 802.11 authentication exchange is optional in an IBSS.

-All Authentication frames shall be individually addressed, as IEEE 802.11 authentication is performed between pairs of STAs, i.e., group addressed authentication is not allowed.
+All Authentication frames shall be individually addressed, as IEEE 802.11 authentication is performed between pairs of STAs or MLDs, i.e., group addressed authentication is not allowed.
 Deauthentication frames are advisory and may be sent as group addressed frames.

 Shared Key authentication is obsolete and support for this mode might be subject to removal in a future revision of the standard.
 Shared Key authentication is distinct from FILS Shared Key authentication.(#4735)